 It is important to us that our children learn how to use modern technologies such as computers and the internet safely.
-Both parents and children are informed about our online safety rules and full details of the school's approach to online safety can be found on the school website.
+Both parents and children are informed about our online safety rules and full details of the school's approach to online safety can be found in the safeguarding section on the school website.